samkennerly/pydiner/README.md

 `pydiner` is a [template] for a generic Python project which:

 - runs code in [containers] which [self-destruct].
+- never reads or modifies files outside of its repository.
 - never installs software outside of its own [Docker images].
 - never uses or modifies other Pythons, [Anaconda], or [virtualenvs].
 - updates `requirements.txt` with [pinned versions] of installed packages.